-It was observed that after crushing the struts, all of them failed in similar patterns with cracks emanating from their bases and extending up to more than two - third of their heights from the base and crack widths were also larger at the base as shown in figures 3-5.
-The crack width formed are different from each other, rattan cane had larger crack width, followed by steel reinforced column, although the difference between the crack widths of bamboo and steel struts were very small, the implication is that mode of failure is independent of the type of reinforcing material used, the crack pattern has showed that the reinforcement is not involved in forming the pattern, hence the cracks run parallel to the reinforcement, although the stirrup used was made of low yield steel materials, but it has little to contribute to the crack patterns.
+It was observed that after crushing the struts, all of them failed in similar patterns with cracks emanating from their bases and extending up to more than two - third of their heights from the base.
+Crack widths were also larger at the base as shown in figures 3-5.
+The crack width formed are different from each other, rattan cane had larger crack width, followed by steel reinforced column, although the difference between the crack widths of bamboo and steel struts was very small, the implication is that mode of failure is independent of the type of reinforcing material used.
+The crack pattern has showed that the reinforcement is not involved in forming the pattern; hence the cracks run parallel to the reinforcement, although the stirrup used was made of low yield steel materials, it contributed minimally to the crack patterns.
 Only the intensity of the failure load in terms of crack width generated is of significance because, the ability of the reinforced column to resist axial force depends on the yield strength of the individual material used as reinforcement, and this will determine the amount of load to be resisted and eventually the crack widths.
-The higher the ability to resist load, the lower the crack width that will be formed on the concrete column, the reason for this is because if the stress due to load on the reinforcement is more than what the reinforcement can withstand the excess stress is then transferred to the concrete which has a lower strength: hence cracks are formed on the concrete before it will eventually failed by crushing.
+The higher the ability to resist load, the lower the crack width that will be formed on the concrete column, the reason for this is because if the stress due to load on the reinforcement is more than what the reinforcement can withstand the excess stress is then transferred to the concrete which has a lower strength: hence cracks are formed on the concrete before it will eventually fail by crushing.
+Cracks in concrete structures may encourage the ingress of water if it is excessively wide.
+This will aid the corrosion of the reinforcement or the weakening of the bamboo or rattan reinforcement.
+Also cracks will affect the aesthetics of a structure, hence the need to keep cracks at a minimum width is very important, some code allow crack width of up to 2 mm, but any width greater than this value is not acceptable.
 Although, the actual unit stress on the concrete or the actual unit stress on the reinforcement of a concrete column under sustained actual loading cannot be precisely measured.
 If the materials were really elastic, it would be possible to equate the unit deformation of the two materials and obtain the ration of the reinforcement stress to concrete stress.